South Nahanni River: Geography and geology

 The river runs through several distinct ranges of mountains, all part of the Mackenzie Range.
-At its head waters, it runs through the much more rugged Selwyn Mountains, formed from the colliding North American and Pacific Plates roughly 200 million years ago.
+At its head waters, it runs through the much more rugged Selwyn Mountains, formed from the colliding North American and Pacific plates roughly 200 million years ago.
 As the river travels east, it transitions into a gentler terrain of rolling sedimentary mountains formed around the same time by batholiths pushing the sedimentary layers upward, and forming large granite intrusions.
 Finally, the Nahanni River empties into the plains of the Liard River, unaffected by the powerful forces nearby.

-During the last glaciation two ice sheets advanced along the Nahanni.
-The Cordilleran advanced from the west, and the Laurentide from the east.
+During the Wisconsin glaciation, or last glaciation, two ice sheets advanced along the Nahanni.
+The Cordilleran ice sheet advanced from the west, and the Laurentide ice sheet from the east.
 The middle portions of the river managed to escape glaciation entirely, and so feature some of the oldest undisturbed landscape in Canada.

 Although it escaped the powerful scouring effects of the glaciers, the middle section of the river was not entirely unaffected.
 The Laurentide Ice Sheet blocked off the mouth of the river, and so the river valley filled up, twice forming the large glacial lake Nahanni, and once forming the smaller Glacial Lake Tetcella.
 This had a profound effect on the river's most famous feature, Virginia Falls.

 The current course of the Nahanni River around Virginia Falls was originally blocked by a spur of the nearby Sunblood Mountain.
 Sometime during the Illinoian Stage (352,000 to 132,000 years ago), a glacier severed the spur, and the river took its present course, cutting into the land and forming the Fourth Canyon.
 During the last glaciation, the valley was immersed by Glacial Lake Nahanni, and heavy silting from the glacial water filled in the course once again, shifting the falls to their present location.

 Further downstream, the First, Second, and Third Canyons were also unaffected by the direct power of glaciation.
 The canyons of the Nahanni River are somewhat unusual as a result.
 Usually when a river erodes the land, forming a valley, the valley takes the form of a V shape.
 The effect of glaciers on these V-shaped valleys is unmistakable, leaving a steeper U-shaped valley.
 Because the Nahanni's course was already established before the mountains rose, it formed steep canyon wall that plummet hundreds of feet to the river's edge.
 Relatively untouched by glaciation, these canyons continue in their ancient state.